GauravRachchh/RAG/README.md

-# AI-Powered HR Assistance with Chroma DB, Gradio, and OpenAI/Gemini APIs
+# AI-Powered HR Assistance with Langchain, Chroma DB, Gradio, and OpenAI/Gemini APIs
 Crafting an AI-Powered HR Assistant: A Use Case for Nestle’s HR Policy Documents

 ## Overview